Habitat for Humanity

 Since 1991, Habitat for Humanity of Greater Charlottesville has partnered with more than 150 hard-working low-income families in the area to help them realize their dream of home ownership.
 Habitat doesn’t give away houses, but instead offers Partner Families the opportunity to earn “sweat equity” building their homes and those of their neighbors.
 Utilizing volunteer labor and donations, Habitat is able to sell homes to Partner Families at no profit with a zero interest mortgage.
 In turn, Partner Family mortgage payments feed the Fund for Humanity, allowing them to build even more homes.

 The Haven is located in a beautifully renovated church and annex building that offers a One-Stop resource for those struggling with homelessness or other basic needs located two blocks from Christ Church.
 The Haven has adopted a Housing First approach to ending homelessness and facilitates Homeless Prevention, Coordinated Assessment, Housing Navigation, Housing Stabilization, as well as providing a Day Shelter with breakfast and laundry facilities.
-Christ Church members can attend a volunteer training and help out in a variety of ways at the shelter.
-Assoc.
-Rector Marilu serves on the board of The Haven.
-Contact her for more info on how to get involved.
+Haven guests also cook a meal for the public on Wednesdays from 12pm-1:30pm.
+The food is delicious and a great spot to have a midweek lunch.
+Christ Church members can attend a volunteer training and help in a variety of ways at the shelter.
+Associate Rector Marilu Thomas serves on the board of the Haven.
+Contact her for more information on how to get involved.

 Soup Kitchen/Our Daily Bread

 PACEM (People and Congregations Engaged in Ministry) is a group of local congregations forming an interfaith coalition to provide overnight shelter and food for the homeless during the winter months.
-PACEM’S vision, “a pillow for every head”, and mission of compassionate support make this a reality in our community.
-PACEM, now in its twelfth season, consists of two shelter programs operating in parallel, one for men and the other for women.
-Christ Church participates with Wesley Methodist who acts as a host congregation for men.
-We host approximately 45 guests for 12 hours each night.
+PACEM’s vision, “a pillow for every head,” and mission of compassionate support make this a reality in our community.
+PACEM consists of two shelter programs operating in parallel, one for men and the other for women.
+Christ Church participates with Wesley Memorial who acts as a host congregation for men.
+Our 2018 ministry will be February 10-23 and we will we shelter approximately 45 guests for 12 hours each night.
 Participating in PACEM puts some of us “a little out of our comfort zone”, but that has not stopped members and friends of Christ Church from being involved.
-We set up cots, prepare and serve food, spend fellowship time with our guests, stay overnight, launder clothing and towels, donate needed supplies, etc. Other activities we have sponsored at PACEM are haircutting, tax return help, and other practical needs.
-Look for the sign-up link in early 2017 to volunteer or contact Marilu at firstname.lastname@example.org
+We set up cots, prepare and serve food, spend fellowship time with our guests, stay overnight, launder clothing and towels, donate needed supplies, etc. Contact Marilu or Courtenay for more information.